 - OAE disposable supplies are often less expensive than those used with ABR.

-- OAE test time has been reported to be shorter than ABR test time (Berg, Prieve, Serpanos, & Wheaton, 2011).
+- OAE test time has been reported to be shorter than ABR test time (Berg et al., 2011).

 - OAEs do not detect neural hearing losses.

 - OAEs have a higher inpatient refer rate as compared to ABR.
-Outpatient rescreening is advised for newborns who fail inpatient screening before referral to an audiologist for diagnostic testing.
+Outpatient rescreening is advised for newborns who do not pass inpatient screening before referral to an audiologist for diagnostic testing.

 - OAEs may be reduced or absent due to outer ear debris and/or middle ear fluid common in the newborn population, resulting in higher refer rates.
-Therefore, OAEs have a higher false positive rate than ABR.
+That is, OAEs have a higher false positive rate than ABR.

-Two-Tier Screening: OAE Followed by ABR When the OAE is Not Passed
+Two-Tier Screening: OAE Followed by ABR if the OAE is Not Passed

-The rationale behind a two-tier approach is that OAEs have lower disposables cost and are faster to perform compared with ABR; however, OAEs have a higher fail rate than ABR.
-Conducting an OAE screen first reduces the number of newborns who must go on to have an ABR screen.
+The rationale behind a two-tier approach is that OAEs have lower disposables cost and are faster to perform than ABR.
+However, OAEs have a higher refer rate than ABR.
+Conducting an OAE screening first reduces the number of newborns who require an ABR screening.
+See a

 Factors To Consider

-- The overall test time and cost of a two-tier approach may be lower than an ABR-only protocol.
+- The overall test time and cost of a two-tier approach may be higher than that of an ABR-only protocol.

-- The number of referrals for diagnostic testing will be lower in a two-tier protocol than for an OAE-only protocol.
+- The number of referrals for diagnostic testing will be lower in a two-tier protocol than in an OAE-only protocol.

 - Personnel must be trained on two procedures.

-- Because tests differ in detecting different degrees of hearing loss, a baby may not pass the OAE screen but pass the ABR screen (Johnson et al., 2005).
+- Because tests differ in detecting different degrees of hearing loss, a baby may not pass the OAE screening but pass the ABR screening (Johnson et al., 2005).
 As a result, some children with mild hearing loss may be missed.

-- A two-tier protocol may miss auditory neuropathy, because infants who pass an OAE screen will not be referred for an ABR.
+- A two-tier protocol may miss auditory neuropathy because infants who pass an OAE screening will not be referred for an ABR.

 Factors To Consider

-- A two-technology protocol is more likely to detect both mild hearing loss due to the use of OAE technology and neural hearing loss due to the use of ABR.
+- A two-technology protocol is more likely to detect both mild hearing loss (due to the use of OAE technology) and neural hearing loss (due to the use of ABR technology).